 Planning your website can be very time consuming but well worth the extra effort.
 Not only will it save you time in the long run, but it will also save you money.

-By doing your research and having a plan for your website before your website designer begins the design, you will avoid additional costs that may be incurred for adding extra pages, changing content or redesigning your layout and graphics later.
+By doing your research, knowing your target market and having a plan for your website before your website designer begins the design, you will avoid additional costs that may be incurred for adding extra pages, changing content or redesigning your layout and graphics later.

 Here are a few things to consider to help you plan your website:

-Before creating your website, the most important thing to do is determine your website's goal(s).
+Before creating your website, the most important thing to do is determine your website's goals.
 To do this you need to know your target market, understand what they are looking for and focus on how your company can solve their problems.
 You also need to understand your strengths and weaknesses, along with those of your competitors.
 Your website's goals will be similar to your business goals, so you should find them in your marketing plan.
 Have your goals changed since you wrote your business plan?
 If so, write down your new goals.

 Do you offer something unique that they don't?
-Targeting the niche market who will benefit from your uniqueness and getting them to buy your product and/or service will be the primary goal of your website!
-If you haven't already done so, carry out a complete S.W.O.T. analysis to help you to determine not only your website's goal, but your business goal.
+Targeting a niche market that will benefit from your uniqueness and getting them to buy your product and/or service will be the primary goals of your website!
+If you haven't already done so, carry out a complete S.W.O.T. analysis to help you to determine not only your website's goals, but your business goal.

-Make a list of all the pros and cons of their website design, content and usability.
+Make a list of all the pros and cons of each website: its design, content and usability.
 When creating your website you want it to stand out from the crowd so you need to determine how you can improve on all the good points and avoid all the bad ones.